wp-plugins/portfolio/readme.txt

 == Changelog ==

+= V2.29 - 03.08.2014 =
+* ATTENTION!
+In the current version of Portfolio plugin we updated the Technologies widget.
+If it was added to the sidebar, it will disappear and you will have to add it again.
+* Budfix : We fixed the bug of displaying sidebar in Twenty Fourteen theme.
+* Budfix : We fixed the bug of adding Technologies widget.
+* Update : We updated all functionality for wordpress 4.0.

 = V2.28 - 07.08.2014 =
 * Bugfix : Bug with localization was fixed.
 * Bugfix : Security Exploit was fixed.